 The Library subscribes to a number of electronic resources on behalf of Harvard Law School faculty, staff, and students; use of these resources is limited to members of the Harvard Law School community.
 Access is controlled by either IP address or password.
 See the Electronic Resources page for more information.

 Policies on admittance and borrowing, hours, and services vary.
-For more information on all libraries at Harvard visit lib.harvard.edu/libraries.
+For more information on all libraries at Harvard visit library.harvard.edu.
 The libraries of the Harvard College Library are research institutions for the use of Harvard students, faculty, staff, and visiting researchers.
 Harvard affiliates are admitted upon presentation of a current Harvard University ID.
 Non-Harvard affiliates can inquire about their eligibility to use the libraries at the Library Privileges Office, Widener Library, Room 130.
 The hours of operation are Monday–Friday, 9:00 am–4:45 pm.
 Inquiries can be made in person, by telephone at 617-495-4166, or by email.

 In order to respect the privacy of our students and to maintain the library as a place for quiet study, large tours, photography, videotaping and filming within the library are all not allowed.
 On rare occasions, special arrangements for filming can be made, however, permission must be obtained in advance.
 Please contact Library Administration, 617-495-3170 to request permission.*